 The interview takes place remotely, and consists of three stages:

 - The candidate is asked to choose between 2 images which he/she will comment on and analyse

 - The candidate and the examiners will discuss his or her motivations.

 After the interview, which is also graded out of 20, the jury totals the four marks out of 20 to give a final admissions marks out of 80.
 Candidates must obtain or exceed a minimum admissions mark defined annually by the university, in order to be accepted and become students of Sciences Po.
-This minimum mark will be established by the admissions jury officially, after examination of the results and in view of the quality of applications.
+This minimum mark will be established by the admissions each jury and for each admissions pathway officially, after examination of the results and in view of the quality of applications.

 Please note: The following minimum A and B marks have been set by the president of Sciences Po for the 2021 intake and for all admissions pathways: